 FAQs about Cortrophin Gel

-Cortrophin Gel was initially approved by the U.S. Food and Drug Administration (FDA) in 1954 to treat a number of inflammatory and autoimmune conditions; then in 1977 it was indicated for the management of acute MS relapses.
-The therapy fell out of use during the 1980s.
-The FDA approved the reintroduction of Cortrophin Gel in the U.S. market to treat MS relapses in late 2021.
+Cortrophin Gel was first approved by the U.S. Food and Drug Administration (FDA) in 1954 to treat a number of inflammatory and autoimmune conditions, but its approval the management of acute multiple sclerosis (MS) relapses was not granted until 1977.
+While the therapy fell out of use for MS during the 1980s, the FDA approved its reintroduction into the U.S. market in 2021.

-The medication’s prescribing information does not report a direct interaction between Cortrophin Gel and alcohol.
-As alcohol can interfere with some medications and aggravate certain disease symptoms, patients are advised to talk to their healthcare provider about whether and how much it is safe for them to drink.
+There’s no specific interaction between Cortrophin Gel and alcohol listed in the medication’s prescribing information.
+However, alcohol can interfere with some medications and worsen certain disease symptoms, so patients should ask their healthcare team whether and how much it is safe for them to drink.

 Related Articles